 The group of tanks is coordinated by the global movement strategy which controls the type of the current movement methodology.
 This global movement strategy describes the behavior of the group movement by changing the formation and the style of movement which is achieved by converting the global goals and internal targets for each agent.
 These movement strategies are controlled by a finite state machine [18].
-See Fig. 4 to see the state machine that controls the global movement strategy.
 Vehicle steering behavior system receives the final force vector after applying the rules of intelligent movement like following formation and avoiding collision with obstacles and neighbors.
 This vector is used to generate the final velocity of the tank using the steering behavior introduced by Reynolds [4], [19], [20].
 We choose to use and adapt the steering behavior as it has a good performance for computing physically-based model of a simple moving vehicle.
 Finally this approach generates the new orientation of the tank which is used to update the position in real-time loop.
 At the last stage in our simulation we adapt the orientation of the tanks on the terrain topography and then link the result data with the 3D graphics engine to visualize the result.